 - Children of color are overrepresented in the foster care system, constituting over half of children in care.
 States are required to recruit a pool of foster and adoptive parents that mirrors the population of kids in care, and significantly, more than a third of same-sex couples raising children are people of color.
 People of color are more likely to identify as LGBTQ.

-- Marginalized youth in the child welfare system, including those who are LGBTQ and youth of color, deserve culturally competent, safe, and supportive care.
+- Marginalized youth in the child welfare system, including those who are LGBTQ, Indian or Alaska Native, and youth of color, deserve culturally competent, safe, and supportive care.

 3. Americans and Child Welfare Experts Oppose Discrimination by Adoption and Foster Care Agencies.